A Classic Safari reserved exclusively for your private group

-From VIP to Outlandishly Exclusive, royal access is yet another perk of a Micato journey to India.
+From VIP to Outlandishly Exclusive, royal access is yet another perk of a luxury Micato journey to India.

 Bubbles?
 I’ve sipped my share.
 But in the sultry heat of a Rajasthan afternoon, sipping Champagne while perched on the solid silver throne of a Maharajah…That would take some beating.